joedunfordwood/l4-project/README.md

 # Interpretable ECG Classification Using Criss-Cross Transformers and Soft Local Completeness

-This project investigates deep learning architectures for multi-label ECG diagnosis on the PTB-XL dataset, with a focus on model interpretability via Soft Local Explanations (SLOC).
-Three architectures are compared: A Criss-Cross Transformer (CCT), a CNN, and a CNN-BiLSTM.
+This project investigates deep learning architectures for multi-class ECG diagnosis on the PTB-XL dataset, with a focus on model interpretability via Soft Local Explanations (SLOC).
+Three architectures are compared: A Criss-Cross Transformer (CCT), a CNN, and a CNN+BiLSTM.
 Their learned representations are analysed through SLOC generated attribution maps.

 ## Key Contributions

 - **Criss-Cross Transformer (CCT)** - a dual-attention transformer that applies separate spatial (cross-lead) and temporal attention, to capture both intra-lead morphology and inter-lead dependencies in 12-lead ECGs.
 - **SLOC interpretability pipeline** - a local completeness based interpretability method that generates per-sample attribution maps by utilising gradient descent on a novel completeness gap metrics.
 Adapted from the Soft Local Completeness paper by Haddad et al. (citation below)
-- **Systematic comparison** of CCT, CNN, and CNN-BiLSTM on both clean (neurokit2-processed) and raw ECG data, with analysis of per-class and cross-label saliency maps.
+- **Systematic comparison** of CCT, CNN, and CNN+BiLSTM on both clean (neurokit2-processed) and raw ECG data, with analysis of per-class and cross-lead saliency maps.

 ## Results Summary

-All models were trained on the PTB-XL dataset (21,799 recordings, 12 leads, 100 Hz) with 5-class superdiagnostic labels: NORM, HYP, MI, CD, STTC.
+All models were trained on the PTB-XL dataset (21,837 recordings, 12 leads, 100 Hz) with 5-class superdiagnostic labels: NORM, HYP, MI, CD, STTC.

 ### Classification Performance (Clean Data, Test Set)